CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 I encourage all writers to share their writing, and look at their colleagues' samples.
 Sources include (orthic.shorthand.fun), https://www.reddit.com/r/orthic/ , https://www.reddit.com/r/shorthand/ , and the Discord International Shorthand Society.

 # Preview of Levels

-The Fully Written level simply replaces each letter with a single-stroke equivalent, and provides “joins” to combine letters that otherwise do not work well together.
-You do not need to relearn how to spell or to guess at letters that were left out.
-Speedbuilding at this level is not advised.
-Excessive practice will train your hand and brain to write fully – even when it’s not necessary.
-Do the exercises as described, so you are 80% comfortable with the basics, then move to Abbreviated.

 From Clarey: Do not attempt to write fast before the hand is familiar with the forms of the characters.
 At first they should be drawn carefully, so that correctness and neatness may be secured.
 Speed will come with practice, but if attempted too soon will probably lead to bad and slovenly writing.